Alternatives & comparisons

 The Structural Blind Spot: One Window on a Multi-Process Machine

 A lockdown browser is one process.
 The candidate's operating system runs dozens.
-Anything outside that locked window — a separate desktop app, a local model loaded into memory, a remote-access tunnel — sits entirely outside its visibility.
+Anything outside that locked window, whether a separate desktop app, a local model loaded into memory, or a remote-access tunnel, sits entirely outside its visibility.

 This is not a bug in any specific product.
 It is the architectural boundary of every application-layer tool: a window cannot see the machine it runs on.
 The whole category shares the same horizon.